Hollywood knows something B2B storytellers don’t.

 In Chapter 1, you’ve got to set the stage for every story and put it in context.
 In B2B storytelling, that means creating your primary brand statement.

-You can do that through answering four basic questions:
+You can do that by answering four basic questions:

 - What industry am I in?